dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 ## Executing Python Files

-Have a look at the provided Python file [Python/arithmetic.py](Python/arithmetic.py), and notice the line:
+Have a look at the provided Python file [Python/arithmetic.py](Python/arithmetic.py), and notice the line below the function definitions:
 ```python
 if __name__=="__main__":
 ```